 Rather than trying to conceptualize the whole story at once, he suggests students begin by writing just four simple sentences:

-Sentence two: Identify the anticipated outcome, which will help to create depth and meaning later on.
+- Sentence two: Identify the anticipated outcome.
+This will help to create depth and meaning later on.

 “One of the things that makes for a great story is the unexpected nature of it,” says Reichman.
 The story need not be dramatic to be compelling, though.
 “It might be something that seems insignificant to someone else, but is meaningful to you,” he says.